On Araguaia

 Comrade J.’s report2 serves as a basis for discussion.
 Now it’s up to everyone, according to their ability, to appreciate the true significance for the people’s movement and for the Party of the results of this feat, of the immense sacrifice of a host of comrades.
 In Brazil, the problem of the revolutionary road to free the people from exploitation and oppression has been extremely difficult.
 And the determination to tread it has become the touchstone of the different revolutionary forces, especially the Marxist-Leninist ones.
 There have always been major differences over the road, the concept and the method of armed struggle.
 The revolutionary character of our Party, its political line, its behavior, have always been gauged by the position it took on the armed struggle and the way it sought to carry it out.
 The fidelity of the Marxist-Leninists to this idea and their efforts to make it triumphant distinguish them from all other popular groupings.
 This determined the break with contemporary revisionists, especially Prestes’3 gang.
 It is no coincidence that the flag of the popular uprising of November 1935 now serves as a parameter for communist activity.
 It is this flag that we must raise today with greater strength and audacity if we want to liberate the Brazilian people once and for all and become the true leaders of the country’s revolution.

 From what I understand, the Araguaia experience has some very positive aspects.
 First and foremost, I would like to highlight the CC’s firm decision to carry out the task it approved, of deploying dozens of comrades in some of the most remote areas of the Brazilian interior, who demonstrated their willingness to endure all sacrifices in order to prepare and launch the armed struggle.
 The devotion of these comrades and the heroism they have shown are a source of legitimate pride for our Party and deserve just and due appreciation.
 I would also like to highlight the choice of the area, which in the country’s current conditions proved to be favorable to our strategy.
 Despite its very low demographic density and the fact that it has no political or mass organizational tradition, it offered an excellent position for defense.
 I consider it equally important that, after the outbreak of the armed struggle, the guerrilla comrades were committed to winning over the masses and managed to sensitize them to a high degree, gaining their sympathy and even the active support of some poor peasants.
 Even more significant was the fact that they organized some ULDP4 nuclei on the basis of a program containing the most heartfelt demands of the region’s residents.
 Both this program and the organization of these nuclei reflect the effort to link up with the masses and make them play a political role, to mobilize them towards their emancipation.
 In addition, the comrades were concerned with advertising the ideas of the struggle for freedom, for national independence, proposing the union of the Brazilian people to overthrow the military-fascist dictatorship.
 In this way, they sought to interpret the desires of broad social and political forces at a national level, thus not constituting themselves as yet another sectarian, isolated or regionalist group.
 And by sustaining themselves in arms for such a long period, despite the superiority and ferocity of the enemy, they proved that their combative capacity, their level of awareness and organization and their determination were very high.
 They have thus given the measure of what will be possible to accomplish in order to broaden and carry forward the popular armed resistance, in accordance with the Party’s orientation.
 And all this was done with precarious weapons, with very small resources.
 The Araguaia experience undeniably represented a heroic attempt to create a political base and continue the revolutionary process under the leadership of our Party.
-It aimed to form a solid base of support in the countryside and develop the nucleus of a future powerful people’s army, capable of defeating the armed forces at the service of the ruling classes and Yankee imperialism.
+It aimed to form a solid base area in the countryside and develop the nucleus of a future powerful people’s army, capable of defeating the armed forces at the service of the ruling classes and Yankee imperialism.

 Nevertheless, it remains difficult for us to assess the full significance of the armed struggle in Araguaia.
 How far-reaching was it in history?
 Did it produce the results we expected?
 Did it compensate for the sacrifice of the comrades who died there, some of the best we had?